 APN Delegation of Prescriptive Authority ,The Texas Medical Board (TMB) adopted new rules implementing SB 532 on November 27, 2009.

-Posted almost 6 years ago by Dorothy Darby
+Posted about 6 years ago by Dorothy Darby

 Physicians Register Rx Delegation Now